 The Jacaranda Tree is Large-Tall and Wide

-This is a true specimen tree, it will be the capstone of its landscape.
-It has open spreading branches and finely textured leaves.
+This is a true specimen tree, and it will be the capstone of its landscape.
+It has open-spreading branches and finely textured leaves.
 It takes 2-3 years for a seedling to bloom.
-This does not sound like a tree to start from seed, life is short, the Jacaranda is slow.
+It is a fast growing tree and can 10′ per year in its early years.

 The blue jacaranda can reach 65′ in height and be nearly as wide!
-The canopy is light and you can plant under it.
-The jacaranda mimosifolia is known for a vigorous root system.
+The canopy is light, and you can plant under it.
+The Jacaranda mimosifolia is known for its vigorous root system.
 It is a magnificent blue/purple flowering tree-but give it plenty of space!

-The tree is reasonably drought tolerant but should be watered in dry periods.
-Like many flowering trees, the work is in getting it established, they are low maintenance after that.
+The tree is reasonably drought-tolerant but should be watered in dry periods and in its early years.
+Like many flowering trees, the work is in getting them established; they are low maintenance after that.

 Mature trees can survive cold periods to 25 degrees.
 They will not flower in periods of extended strong wind.

 Plant the tree in an open spot with full sun.
 The ideal soil for a jacaranda is well-drained, slightly sandy, and acidic in pH.
 Water deeply and repeat when dry.
 Mulch the tree to conserve water.
 The tree, however, will not live in a wet environment.